MirisWisdom/HCE/spv3/legacy/shaders/gui/doc/global-variable.md

 ### Decoding Method

-> **Method**: Break down the global variable value into a sum that corresponds of numbers which are powers of two.
+> **Method**: Break down the global variable value into a sum that corresponds of numbers which are powers of two, then
+> determine what shader state each number in the sum corresponds to.

 To get the variables back, we would rely on the value and an array/list to store the numbers we will get back.